aishacodes/fsopen-blog-server/README.md

 # fsopen-blog-server

+**One of the projects for the fullstack open curriculum**

+## Built with

+- Node js
+- Express js
+- mongodb

 ## Contact

 If you want to contact me you can reach me at aishat@codevillage.ng or aishatabdulfatah81@gmail.com

 ## Addtional Info

 - This is one of the series of project for the fullstack open
 - This is not meant for production.
 It's for learning purpose only